EOSDIS DAACs Celebrate Milestones of Service to Global Data Users

 Josh Blumenfeld, EOSDIS Science Writer

-When NASA’s Earth Observing System Data and Information System (EOSDIS) became operational as part of NASA’s Earth Observing System (EOS) in 1994, it faced a daunting challenge.
-Charged with providing end-to-end capabilities for managing NASA’s Earth science data from sources including satellites, aircraft, field measurements, and various other programs, the EOSDIS had to accomplish this using 1990s technology—personal computers with an average of 400 to 1,000 megabyte (MB) hard drives, 33 MHz processors, and 14.4k “high speed” modems.
+When the Earth Observing System Data and Information System (EOSDIS) became operational as part of NASA’s Earth Observing System (EOS) in 1994, it faced a daunting challenge.
+Charged with providing end-to-end capabilities for managing NASA’s Earth science data from sources including satellites, aircraft, field measurements, and various other programs, EOSDIS had to accomplish this using 1990s technology - personal computers with an average of 400 to 1,000 megabyte (MB) hard drives, 33 MHz processors, and 14.4k “high speed” modems.
 A critical EOSDIS need was to establish a structure that would enable efficient scaling to deal with the surge of data from planned and future EOS missions along with inevitable advances in technology.

 Over the past few years, numerous DAACs have achieved milestones of service to the global network of EOSDIS data users.
-The summer of 2018 saw the 25th anniversary of NASA's National Snow and Ice Data Center (NSIDC) DAAC as well as the 20th anniversary of the relocation of the Center for International Earth Science Information Network (which is the home of NASA’s Socioeconomic Data and Applications Center [SEDAC]) to Columbia University.
-NASA's Land Processes DAAC (LP DAAC) observed its 25th anniversary in 2015, while NASA's Alaska Satellite Facility (ASF) DAAC reached this milestone in 2016.
+The summer of 2018 saw the 25th anniversary of the National Snow and Ice Data Center DAAC (NSIDC DAAC) as well as the 20th anniversary of the relocation of the Center for International Earth Science Information Network (which is the home of the Socioeconomic Data and Applications Center [SEDAC]) to Columbia University. the Land Processes DAAC (LP DAAC) observed its 25th anniversary in 2015, while the Alaska Satellite Facility DAAC (ASF DAAC) reached this milestone in 2016.
 The DAAC network and its partnership with academia, other federal agencies, and NASA has led to the development of a world-class science data system.

 EOSDIS DAACs are custodians of EOS mission data and serve a broad and growing user community with both EOS data and non-EOS data (such as data from the European Space Agency [ESA] Sentinel-1 satellites, which is processed by ESA and has been distributed by ASF DAAC since 2016).
-In addition, DAACs are leaders in data management and are at the forefront in developing new tools and technologies to manage and serve data, such as the AppEEARS subsetting application developed by LP DAAC, the Giovanni data visualization and analysis tool created by NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC), and SEDAC's Hazards Mapper.
+In addition, DAACs are leaders in data management and are at the forefront in developing new tools and technologies to manage and serve data, such as the Application for Extracting and Exploring Analysis Ready Samples (AppEEARS) subsetting application developed by LP DAAC, the Giovanni data visualization and analysis tool created by the Goddard Earth Sciences Data and Information Services Center (GES DISC), and SEDAC's Hazards Mapper.

 Since DAACs are discipline-specific, they need to remain intimately connected with the science communities they serve.
 This is facilitated through individual DAAC User Working Groups (UWGs).
 UWG members are subject-matter experts who provide guidance and direction for the DAAC they serve.
 During calendar year 2017, 23 DAAC UWG meetings took place involving more than 260 DAAC, UWG, and ESDIS Project representatives.